 So Norma, our crayfish, is not the snuggliest pet we have ever had, but she has added some excitement to our pet-free home.
 In addition, Norma got me thinking about how I can share this experience with my students…

 Along with Norma, Brennan came home with a simple note about what we needed to do to care for our new family member.
 To bring this critter home, we needed to do a bit of research to learn as much as we could to keep her alive.
 We did a Google search to find out what to feed her, what size tank she would need, and how to make sure she was most comfortable.

-Through our research and n, we have learned something we didn’t know how to do before, which made me consider my students… what experiences can our students share that they have learned to do?
+Through our research we have learned something we didn’t know how to do before, which made me consider my students… what experiences can our students share that they have learned to do?
 With some reflecting, brainstorming, and discussion, you can turn student knowledge into a fun writing exercise.

-And here is what I created if you are looking for an expository resource to enhance student writing, grab this FREEBIE!
+And here is what I created if you are looking for an expository writing resource to enhance student writing, grab this FREEBIE!